-Butterfly stroke body movement is a continuous undulating action that requires strength and power.
-When performed correctly, the movement provides the propulsion and drive needed to keep the overall stroke smooth and seamless.
+The body movement for butterfly stroke is a continuous undulating action that requires strength and power.
+When performed correctly, the movement provides the propulsion and drive needed to keep the overall stroke smooth and efficient.

 Although the movement initiates at the head, it begins as a relatively small movement when practised alone without the arm action.
 As the undulation progresses through the abdominal area and to the hips, the movement becomes larger and more pronounced.